 For example, you own a social media website.
 Someone publishes a sex ad. you are then legally responsible for the sex ad being on your website even if you didn’t publish it.

 If a webmaster’s website counts 5+ posts of people selling sexual services, he will be sentenced to up to 25 years imprisonment.

 A website user may claim the webmaster indemnities to take advantage of the situation:

 A person injured by an aggravated offense may recover damages and attorneys’ fees in a federal civil action.

 The new SESTA-FOSTA bills reduce the freedom of webmasters who own adult websites.
 This means that they should moderate forums, classified ad websites, comment area like never before.
 On a large website with many pages, it is easy to let 5 sex ads go through when there are thousands of comments and may be when the moderation job is outsourced in another country.

 The expression “facilitating prostitution” is really vague. how a judge would determine what could facilitate prostitution.
 Could it be a half naked picture with a phone number and a sentence like “I am hot today, call me tonight at 888-4444-4444.”?
 I don’t think so.
-Unfortunately, I have no control on the US justice.

-Discussion boards, classified ad websites, social medias, blogs with comments at now at risk. don’t forget that the .com, .org, .net and many other domain TLDs fall under the US jurisdiction.
+Discussion boards, classified ad websites, social medias, blogs with comments are now at risk. don’t forget that the .com, .org, .net and many other domain TLDs fall under the US jurisdiction.
 It would be better to consider a domain TLD like a .ONL from a European registry company.

 Envisage hosting a website in Europe.
 Anyways, it is always possible to use a Content distribution network (CDN) like Cloudflare.